SUSE/suse-at-home/README.md

 ## What's here

 ### Install - /install
     All information on how go from metal until you have SLES, Kubernetes (RKE or K3s) and Rancher

     This is where you should start...even if you have SLES install just look.
-Make sure you have the proper packages intalled and enabled, turn off or open up the fireware and make sure you setup the ssh-keys.
+    Make sure you have the proper packages intalled and enabled, turn off or open up the firewall and make sure you setup the ssh-keys.

 ### SLES Install
-    Pick a one of the methods below to install SLES
+    Pick one of the methods below to install SLES

 - <a href="install/InstallSLESonx86.md">Installation of SLES15 SP2 on  x86_64</a>
 - <a href="install/InstallSLESonRPi.md">Installation of SLES15 SP2 on Raspberry Pi/aarch64</a>